jsoref/ovs/Documentation/topics/dpdk/bridge.rst

     make check-dpdk TESTSUITEFLAGS='-k MFEX'
     OVS-DPDK - MFEX Autovalidator

-The unit test uses mulitple traffic type to test the correctness of the implementations.
+The unit test uses multiple traffic type to test the correctness of the implementations.

 The MFEX commands can also be tested for negative and positive cases to